Skip to main content Go to Site Map

 • Notebook and pen/pencil

-• Drawing materials such as pencils, pen, paints, pastels, coloured papers and glue stick
+• Drawing materials such as pencils, pens, paints, pastels, coloured paper and glue stick

-• A selection of images, photographs and/or drawing and ideas to work from
+• A selection of images, photographs and/or drawings and ideas to work from

 A student stands painting two cherries in a sketch book.